pioneer0317/DH110-HANALIM/Assignments/Assignment 04/README.md

 ### Cara's Scenario
 **Why?**
 * Cara is a 2nd-year graphic design student at the University of San Francisco.
 She works hard to improve her design skills but hopes to get better at them by applying them to hands-on experience.
 Cara came to the US three years ago, so her English is not that fluent.
 She is eager to stay in the US for the rest of her life, so she hopes to get used to the new culture as soon as possible.
 Cara hopes to be fluent in Business English by the time she finds a full-time job.
+In response to this, she studies hard and listens to a lot of podcasts.
+She also tries to form an informational interview with the professionals and practice sending cold-emails.
 For these and many other reasons, she applies to many places.
 However, she oftentimes forgets to update the list of the companies that she applied to.
 She just received a reply from one of the companies, but she doesn't remember when and through which platform she used to apply.
 She blames herself that this cannot happen again, so she tries to think of a way to solve the problem and increase efficiency.

 **How?**
-*
+* Because of her trait, Cara was contemplating the inefficiency of the job application process without reaching out for help.
+One day, Cara's friend noticed Cara's unusual face, so she asks what is bothering Cara so much.
+She tells her the whole story, and her friend suggests to her the new platform called *Search* and Cara looks into it at night.
+Cara finds out she doesn't need to do extensive research on google anymore since *Search* functions as a hub.
+Using advanced filters, she applies to a couple of places that night.
+She is so happy to see this company information is recorded on the list, all organized with the necessary information she wants.
+She doesn't have to get frustrated anymore with the missing record and is very satisfied with the automated list.
+A couple of weeks later, she receives a notification that one of the companies would ilke to move forward with her application.
+She also receives a notification with the companies that hasn't replied with any updates, so she takes this advantage to send them a cold-email.
+She is satisfied with the *Search* features, especially the recording and notification systems, and continues to actively utlize *Search*.

 ### Cara's Journey Map
 ![Cara JM](Cara%20JM.png)